dystopian-games/project-fiter/README.md

 	*This power grants Senfer the ability to call upon the sacred horn of the goddesses which allows Senfer's powers (damage, speed) to be slightly greater than the wizard's (although exagerated within the game).
 It changes the appearance of Senfer to that with flaming eyes.*

 ### Level 1
-   The player wakes, then light spontaneously occurs, lighting up the blood on the walls.
-(Having pixel art of the wizard doesn't make sense)